niksy/kist-dochopper/README.md

 Callback for when context switching is complete, either when entering or exiting media query.

 Array for first and second argument will be returned on plugin initialization.
-Every array contains list of active conditions, first argument containing elements which had their content filled with initial content, and second argument containing list of media query objects which were activated.
+Every array contains list of currently active conditions, first argument containing elements which had their content filled with initial content, and second argument containing list of media query objects which are currently activate and correspond to list of containing elements in first argument.

 Every next condition matching or unmatching will return active jQuery element and media query object.